 If Rincon is your main destination and you are carrying surfboards to Puerto Rico, you can actually avoid San Juan and fly directly to the west side via Aguadilla Airport, which has direct flights from a few major US cities.
-Even if you aren’t packing your board, it’s not hard to find a rental in Rincon.
+Even if you aren’t packing your board, finding a rental in Rincon is not hard.

 See Related: Best Island to Visit in Hawaii: What’s Best for You?